Kickers are strange sports subjects.

 Greg Joseph belongs in the archive because he turned one of football's most isolated jobs into a visible Jewish public role.
 The archived post reduced him to a temporary Buccaneers designation.
 The stronger version sees a career built through roster churn, late kicks, communal engagement, and an insistence that Jewish background was part of the story and not an incidental footnote.

-He was not merely a kicker who happened to be Jewish.
+He was more than a kicker who happened to be Jewish.

 He became one of the Jewish faces the league kept giving back to the public.